knightlyjs/knightly/README.md

 ![](./res/pinning.png)

-The bot will leaves a comment asking the community to vote on it.
+The bot will leave a comment asking the community to vote on it.

 ![](./res/vote.png)